bfmkr/portfolio/Spreadsheet Demo.md

 </figcaption>

 *Fig. 3* displays a bar chart of the % monthly returns grouped by month.
-Plotting this gives us a quick way to see if there was any particular time of year that the stock did particularly well (or poorly).
+Plotting this gives us a quick way to see if there was any particular time of year that the stock did particularly well or poorly.
-To generate this plot the **% monthly returns** were computed in a standard way (described below), and the built-in functions `COUNTIFS()` and `MONTH()` were used to find the total positive and negative returns from the 3 years of data.
+To generate this plot the **% monthly returns** were computed in a standard way (described in the next paragraph), and the built-in functions `COUNTIFS()` and `MONTH()` were used to find the total positive and negative returns from the 3 years of data.

 <div style="text-align: center;">
 <iframe width="506" height="313" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGCOtI0NUWpgbHzTx1VXQdDCAQaImQRU9JR9SoJnaRovRmytICbSMLqSJkPJd2IzivHEML0-tHsq27/pubchart?oid=499677409&amp;format=interactive"></iframe>